eldoy/asset/README.md

 # Send /robots.txt to a standard robots txt with reference to /sitemap.xml
 @robots = true

+# Reload the assets on change in development mode
+@listener = true

+# Follow symlinks in assets
+@symlinks = false

 # Debug option
 @debug = false